What is Fenugreek (Methi)?

-- Some properties of fenugreek can cause uterine contractions: This is why it should not be used if pregnant.
+- Some properties of Fenugreek can cause uterine contractions: Which is why it should not be used if pregnant.

 - Eating too many Fenugreek seeds in a day can cause stomach cramps.
 It is not recommended to eat more than 100g.

 - The baby might become a little fussy and may have runny stools.

 There are many fenugreek health benefits and uses, but precautions should be taken in the case of illness and certain medications; first, speak to your health practitioner about fenugreek safety taken with your specific medications.